PECAN: A Deterministic Certified Defense Against Backdoor Attacks: Experiments

-BagFlip achieves meaningful results only on MNIST, where we also tune the parameter $n$ of \technique to $3000$ to achieve the same normal accuracy of BagFlip and compare their results following the practice in related works~\cite{bagging,certkrNN}.
+BagFlip achieves meaningful results only on MNIST, where we tune the parameter $n$ of \technique to $3000$ to achieve the same normal accuracy of BagFlip and compare their results following the practice by~\citet{certkrNN,bagging}.

 \paragraph{Results}